-а.
-Member (Director) F Approval: As per Bylaws, in being the Director of the RCP as per criteria of "Member Class."
-Termination: When he/she leaves the full time employment as the "Director" of the RCP as per criteria of "Member Class" or does not pay his/her dues.
+a.
+Member (Director) Approval: As per Bylaws, in being the Director of the RCP as Termination: per criteria of "Member Class."
+When he/she leaves the full time employment as the "Director" of the RCP as per criteria of "Member Class" or does not pay his/her dues.
 It shall be the responsibility of the current "Member" upon his/her termination as Director to make known to state officials that designation of a new "Member" is in order. b.
 Associate Approval: As per Bylaws, "be employed in the radiation control program of a state" Termination: When a person is no longer employed by the RCP as defined in "Criteria for Determination of Member Class" or does not pay his/her dues.
-It shall be the responsibility of the current "Member" to annually review the status of the program's Associate member(s) employed and Free oritors to report changes as required to OED. c.
-Emeritus As non Delawa, having base a mamban in any Approval: As per Bylaws, having been a member in any other membership class and approval by Board of Directors, plus notation of having performed extraordinary duties as a CRCPD member which required, as a minimum, a donation of time and product in keeping with the CRCPD goals.
-Termination: Shall be deemed Emeritus for life unless the individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to terminate such membership.
-Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. d.
-International Approval: As per Bylaws.
-Termination: When the individual leaves the employment of the RCP (i.e., the program having authority to act as the primary agency for control of radiation sources), does not pay his/her dues, or is requested by the Board of Directors to terminate such membership.
-Prior to Board termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes.

-e.
-Affiliate 0.
-Approval: As per Bylaws.
+It shall be the responsibility of the current "Member" to annually review the status of the program's Associate member(s) employed and to report changes as required to OED. c.
+Emeritus Approval: As per Bylaws, having been a member in any other membership class and approval by Board of Directors, plus notation of having performed extraordinary duties as a CRCPD member which required, as a minimum, a donation of time and product in keeping with the CRCPD goals.
+Termination: Shall be deemed Emeritus for life unless the individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to d.
+International Approval: terminate such membership.
+Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes.
+As per Bylaws. m 1.11 Termination: When the individual leaves the employment of the RCP (i.e., the program having authority to act as the primary agency for control of radiation sources), does not pay his/her dues, or is requested by the Board of Directors to terminate such membership.
+Prior to Board termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. e.
+Affiliate Approval: As per Bylaws.
 Termination: Shall be deemed Affiliate for life unless the individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to terminate such membership.
 Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. f.
-Honorary Approval: As per Bylaws, and in keeping with CRCPD goals and principles.
-Termination: Should be for life unless member requests termination, or is requested by the Board of Directors to terminate such membership.
+Honorary Approval: As per Bylaws, and in keeping with CRCPD Termination: goals and principles.
+Should be for life unless member requests termination, or is requested by the Board of Directors to terminate such membership.
 Prior to Board termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. g.
-State/Local Agency 5 1 1 Approval: As per Bylaws.
-Termination: Not applicable.
-(Adopted May 2000) h.
-Life Member Certificate: pprove a maximum of two Life Members in any
+State/Local Agency Approval: As per Bylaws.
+1 Termination: Not applicable.
+(Adopted May 2000) h. given calendar year.
+Upo framed certificate for perm include the rights to lifetin membership dues ever be oprove a maximum of two Life Members in any n approval, the OED will issue an individual nanent retention by the recipient(s) which shall me membership in the CRCPD with no ing charged.
+The framed certificate will be along with a letter signed by the CRCPD